flybirdcl/flybirdcl.github.io/README.md

 ## Abstract

-Weather and temperature is not only an important to individual everyday life but is also relavent to many other topics such as climate change.
+Weather and temperature is not only an important to individual everyday life but is also relevant to many other topics such as climate change.
 Studies from other researchers have shown promising results of using neural networks for predicting and future weather and/or temperature.
 This project creates a Long Short Term Memory model to predict future temperature.
 The model takes in historical weather information such as air pressure and temperature and predicts future temperatures.
 The model we created shows promising results in predicting the sequence when comparing the prediction and the actual temperature at that time.

 ## Introduction

 This report explores the use of neural networks in predicting temperature in the future.
-It will be evaluating the benefits and costs of using neural networks as well as the feasability and other factors that need to be considered.
+It will be evaluating the benefits and costs of using neural networks as well as the feasibility and other factors that need to be considered.

 Part of what makes this project possible is the availability to detailed, real-time weather data.
 Modern data science and technology endeavors have allowed us to get accurate data from anywhere in the world.
 However, there may be varying data availablility for training the neural network, which can impact its accuracy.